orzehhowski/departure_board/README.md

 I just hope I'll find it useful, and I wan't to move on with micropython

+## deploy

+You can find the API on https://bimba.orzehhowski.pl

+It is hosted on my https://mikr.us VPS server - I strongly recommend these : )

 ## what does it do

 `api.server` module starts `aiohttp` HTTP server and registers `aiocron` task.
 This task fetches data from ZTM API and saves it to sqlite database daily at 23:50.